majacQ/liveperson_devcenter/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 #### How the Knowledge AI search works

 * **The search phrase** - The Knowledge AI interaction always passes the consumer’s most recent message into the search as the search phrase.
 * **The search** - When performing the search, the search mode is always “Intents.”
-For information on search modes, see [here](knowledgeai-using-intents-with-kbs.html#search-modes).
+This cannot be changed.
+For information on this search mode, see [here](knowledgeai-using-intents-with-kbs.html#search-modes).
 * **The results** - The answers that are returned must meet or exceed the confidence score that you specify within the interaction’s configuration.
 This minimum threshold can be VERY GOOD, GOOD or FAIR PLUS.

 #### How the answers are rendered